ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ~~~~~~~~~~~
 {: #fig-flow title="Message Flow Upon New Node's Joining" artwork-align="center"}

-The exchange of Authorization Request and Authorization Response between Client and AS MUST be secured, as specified by the ACE profile used between Client and KDC.
+The exchange of Authorization Request and Authorization Response between Client and AS MUST be secured, as specified by the transport profile of ACE used between Client and KDC.

-The exchange of Key Distribution Request and Key Distribution Response between Client and KDC MUST be secured, as a result of the ACE profile used between Client and KDC.
+The exchange of Key Distribution Request and Key Distribution Response between Client and KDC MUST be secured, as a result of the transport profile of ACE used between Client and KDC.

 All further communications between the Client and the KDC MUST be secured, for instance with the same security mechanism used for the Key Distribution exchange.